ArefShojaei/Lite-PHP/README.md

 ```

 #### 2-How can I use that ?
-Move to "bootstrap/alias.php"
+Move to **"bootstrap/alias.php"**
-Then, register own alias by this way:
+Then, register an Alias by this way :

 ```php
 /**
  * init aliases